Sai Kung District: Education

 The education in the Sai Kung District is administrated by the Education Bureau and not administrated by Sai Kung District Office.
 The latter is a division of Home Affairs Department instead.
 The Education Bureau has its own zoning scheme.
 For example, Primary One Admission School Net no.95, covers the whole Sai Kung District, as well as Sai Kung North which is part of Tai Po District.

 The Hong Kong University of Science and Technology, one of the eight publicly funded tertiary institutions in Hong Kong, is located in Clear Water Bay Road, Sai Kung District.

 The Hong Kong Institute of Vocational Education has a campus in Tiu Keng Leng, Tseung Kwan O. The Hong Kong Design Institute is next to the IVE Tiu Keng Leng campus.

+Hong Kong Public Libraries operates Sai Kung, Tiu Keng Leng, and Tseung Kwan O libraries.